boylea/devops-talk/practicioners-devops.md

 ^ Additionally, they often have better information about what they can do to serve broad goals than central planners.
 Allow the domain experts to know which tools to use, and how to approach a problem

 ^ Team autonomy is huge at New Relic.
-As I've already mentioned teams own the design and implementation of their software, and this also includes the tools they use.
+As I've already mentioned teams own the design of their software, and this also includes the tools they use and processes at the team level.
 At least within reason.
 There are some rules you need to follow, like you must monitor your software with New Relic, and if you want to introduce new or obscure technologies you'll need to consult with the architecture team first.
 This mitigates technology choices that aren't maintainable outside that one expert or don't make sense for the org at large.

-^ This includes architecture, but also process, like how the deal does agile

 ^ Avoid being blocked by other teams.
 Keeps Projects small .
 Work around or implement things yourself if necessary.